Conversion to SAP S/4HANA – How to handle errors during finance data migration

 - Non-productive company codes without data – Error FINS_FI_MIG 002 NO FI-GL aggregates for ledger &1, company code &2 exist.
 In case the company code is not productive, the error message can be ignored.
 Please refer to SAP Note 2424125 – Migration to S/4 HANA: No GL Balances.

 To successfully migrate the existing transactional data, they must be clean and consistent.
 It is likely that you are going to have at least some errors in it.
-Therefore, rapid and efficient error handling is important part of any S/4HANA conversion project.
+Therefore, rapid and efficient error handling is an important part of any S/4HANA conversion project.
 Please let us your experience know in the comments below!

 Brought to you by the SAP S/4HANA RIG